Kartaverse/Reactor-Anywhere/README.md

 ## What will the new Reactor WebUI look like?

 With the upcoming Reactor Anywhere release, it will feel a lot like a supercharged, fast, browser based remake of Reactor Standalone's existing UI.
-Gone are the initial Reactor Standalone beta application's pokey startup times, slow atom package syncing speed, and the extra bit of lag like delays when switching categories and clicking around in the user interface.
+Gone are the initial Reactor Standalone beta application's pokey startup times, slow atom package syncing speed, and extra lag (short delay) when switching categories and clicking around in the user interface.

 We want Reactor Anywhere to set a newly improved standard of running smooth-as-butter.
 That is the major goal for the web-hosted experience, as you navigate your way across the full Reactor user interface.